DriftAsimov/animec/README.md

 # Animec

-An unofficial API to get data about anime characters, anime news and more.
+An unofficial API to get data about anime characters, anime news, anime info and more.
-The API scrapes [myanimelist](https://myanimelist.net/) to get data about anime characters and anime news.
+The API scrapes [myanimelist](https://myanimelist.net/) to parse requested data.

-Currently, the API is very basic, but I will be adding a lot of stuff to easily extract data.

 If you wish to see a feature, please raise an [issue](https://github.com/DriftAsimov/animec).
 We will surely work on it.
 You can also join our [Discord](https://discord.gg/x3qAZV3) to get regular updates about the API.